-Within Teamwork Projects, you convert tasks into subtasks of other tasks.
+Within Teamwork, you can convert tasks into subtasks of other tasks in your project.

-You can change them quickly by either drag and drop, or using a keyboard shortcut.
+You can change them quickly using drag and drop or a keyboard shortcut.

 Converting a task to a subtask

 You can also use keyboard shortcuts to convert the task.
-Hover the mouse over a task and press the tab key on your keyboard, the task will be indented, and converted to a subtask of the task above it.
+Hover over a task and press the Tab key on your keyboard.
+The task will be indented, and converted to a subtask of the task above it.

 Converting a task to a subtask of another subtask

-Similarly to converting a task to a subtask of another task, you can also convert a task to a subtask of an existing subtask, or in other words, a sub-subtask of the parent task.
+Similarly to converting a task to a subtask of another task, you can also convert a task to a subtask of an existing subtask (a sub subtask of the parent task).

 Expand the parent task so you can see the existing subtask, then click the subtasks icon on that subtask.
 You can then drag the task you want to move into the subtasks area.